technocrat/technocrat/_main.knit.md

 ### Detail underlying deaths of women

 In short, these data are best to pose questions, rather than to provide answers.
-For example `r pct(nrow(fveh),nf)`% of deaths of women involved situations in which the woman was unarmed and struck by a vehicle.
+For example 13.21% of deaths of women involved situations in which the woman was unarmed and struck by a vehicle.

 * [Hue Dang]
 * [Nuwnah Laroche]